therevealer/Smart-Auditing-Roadmap/README.md

 Implement a DAO where members can vote on proposals to make decisions collectively.
 Explore features like staking, voting weights, and proposal creation.

 ## Learning The EVM.
-1. Read Noxx and Andreas EVM Deep dives.
+1. Read Noxx and Andreas EVM Deep dives ✅
-2. Watch Peter Robinson - Solidity to Bytecode, Memory & Storage By Ethereum Engineering.
+2. Watch Peter Robinson - Solidity to Bytecode, Memory & Storage By Ethereum Engineering ✅
 3. Understand Ethereum Smart Contract Storage.
 4. Check out EVM Codes - EVM Playground for Opcodes.
 5. Practice with EVM Puzzles